 Have questions? feedback?
 Please contact us at

 To help meet the growing demand and need for information on species distributions, the NOAA Fisheries Office of Science & Technology developed DisMAP, as a visualization, analysis, data-sharing and discovery tool to provide easy access to information on changes in marine species distribution through time.
 For more information on how the data was collected, processed, and analyzed for use in this portal please see the Technical Document and metadata, and our github repository on the NOAA Fisheries Integrated Toolbox.
-This first release focuses on fisheries-independent bottom trawl survey data in the US, but future iterations of the portal will seek to include additional survey data and model outputs.

-Use the icons on the left side panel to navigate between modules, or click ‘Go’ next to the modules name below.
-Currently, two modules are available, the Single Species Analysis, and Regional Summary modules.
+Use the icons on the left to navigate between modules, or click âGoâ under the modules name below.
+Currently, three modules are available: the Species Persistence module, the Single Species Shift module and the Regional Shift Summary module.

 The information provided by DisMAP is intended for information purposes only.
 The DisMAP managers and developers are not liable for errors in the data.
 While every effort has been made to ensure the quality of the contributed data, DisMAP cannot guarantee the accuracy of the products and is not responsible for any adverse result based on use of the information or data presented.